Kriiiiss/cse15l-lab-reports/Lab Report 1.md

    When the current working directory is "/home" and then use command with a path to a directory "cd lecture1", it changes the directory to "/home/lecture1"

    **cd** means “Change Directory”.
 It is used to switch the current working directory to the given path.
-I use the command cd lecture1 so I change the current directory "/home" to the path "/home/lecture1"
+I use the command "cd lecture1" so I change the current directory "/home" to the path "/home/lecture1"

    **No Error**